Roll Out A Policy With Audit Mode

 • a destination or port matcher is too narrow or too broad

-Revise the same named policy and repeat the audit cycle until the results are clean enough to promote.
+Revise the same singleton policy document and repeat the audit cycle until the results are clean enough to promote.

 Step 6: Promote To Enforce

-When you are ready, change only the top-level mode:
+When you are ready, change only the source-group mode:

 {